ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

       }
    }

-However when writing an JSON configuration file, the following is minimally acceptable to set ``OMNITRACE_ADD_SECONDARY=false``:
+However when writing an JSON configuration file, the following example is minimally acceptable for ``OMNITRACE_ADD_SECONDARY``:

 .. code-block:: json